laderast/exacloudTutorial/markdown/exacloud-tutorial.md

 Essentially, you can think of exacloud as divided into two different node types: the first is the *head node*, which is the node that you sign into initially into exacloud.
 The head node handles all of the scheduling and file transfer to the other nodes in the system.
 The other nodes are subservient *compute nodes*.

 How does the head node tell the compute nodes what to do?
 There is a program called HTCondor (currently version 8.0.6 on exacloud) that schedules computing jobs for all of the nodes on exacloud.
 How does it decide which jobs to run on which nodes?
+Part of it has to do with compute requirements - each individual job requires a certain amount of CPU power and Memory.
+This is balanced with the current load (i.e. other jobs currently running) on the cluster.

 You might wonder if you need to load all of your data onto each node that you run your jobs on.
 The short answer is no, because exacloud has a distributed filesystem called Lustre.
 Essentially when you copy a file onto Lustre, the file gets copied in such a way across nodes that it is easily accessible by each node.
 The drawback to Lustre is that it is currently difficult to maintain and can be prone to data loss.